Skip to content

 Returns: Adapter — an adapter object with domain, protocol, and handler references.

-Built-in protocol for in-memory testing.
+Built-in protocol for testing against your code’s public interfaces directly.
 Zero dependencies.

 import { unit } from '@averspec/core'